bus-strat-analytics/MSIN0093-syllabus/README.md

   During some classes, students will be "warm" called to help spur discussion.
 Students whose names are on the board in the beginning of class are on notice and will be asked to participate in the discussion at certain points.

   2. **Outside the classroom.** Part of your class participation assessment will be your engagement with the material outside the class.
 Topics we discuss in class are being discussed and debated right now, all the time.
-To bring emerging issues and events into the classroom sphere, and to apply what we learn in the class to other cases, students are asked to engage with the material on two media: Twitter and Medium.
+To bring emerging issues and events into the classroom sphere, and to apply what we learn in the class to other cases, students are asked to engage with the material on Medium.

-  On Twitter, use #MSING051 to highlight interesting articles or topics and your thoughts on them (not assessed).
-When you would like to post a critical reflection on related material, we have an [MSING051](https://medium.com/msing051) publication on Medium.
-After [registering](https://medium.com/m/signin?redirect=https%3A%2F%2Fmedium.com%2F&operation=register) and getting added to the publication contributors, you can [submit](https://help.medium.com/hc/en-us/articles/213904978-Add-draft-or-post-to-publication) an original article or an article that responds to one your classmates.
+  When you would like to post a critical reflection or discuss news and content from outside the classroom, we have an [MSING051](https://medium.com/msing051) publication on Medium.
+After [registering](https://medium.com/m/signin?redirect=https%3A%2F%2Fmedium.com%2F&operation=register), submit your username to get added to the publication contributors.
+At that point you can can [publish](https://help.medium.com/hc/en-us/articles/225168768-Write-post) original articles or articles that respond to one your classmates and then [submit](https://help.medium.com/hc/en-us/articles/213904978-Add-draft-or-post-to-publication) it to the module publication.

 ### Individual assignments (50%)
 There will be two kinds of individual assignments: shorter, check-in style exercises, and longer, more in-depth assignments.